Website terms and conditions of use

-If you are not satisfied with the OPC's response to your privacy concerns, you may wish to contact the Privacy Commissioner of Canada ad hoc at:Privacy Commissioner of Canada ad hoc
+If you are not satisfied with our response to your privacy concerns, you may contact the Ad Hoc Privacy Commissioner of Canada.

-The Official Languages Act, the Official Languages (Communications with and Services to the Public) Regulations and Treasury Board policy requirements establish when the OPC uses both English and French to provide services to or communicate with members of the public.
+The Official Languages Act, the Official Languages (Communications with and Services to the Public) Regulations and Treasury Board policy requirements set out when we use both English and French to provide services to or communicate with the public.
 When there is no obligation to provide these in both official languages, content may be available in one official language only.
-Information provided by entities not subject to the Official Languages Act is in the language(s) provided.
-Information provided in a language other than English or French is only for the convenience of our website visitors.
+Information provided by entities not subject to the Official Languages Act is offered in the language provided.
+Information provided in a language other than English or French is only made available for the convenience of our visitors.

-Accommodating Clients with Disabilities
+Accommodating clients with disabilities

-We believe the accommodation process should be as uncomplicated as possible and should respect the dignity and privacy of the client.
+We believe the accommodation process should be as uncomplicated as possible and respect the dignity and privacy of the client.

 We strive to build accommodation for clients with disabilities proactively into our processes and practices.
 If a client wishes to request accommodation for a disability, they can contact our Information Centre.
 An Information Officer will either assist the client with making the request or refer the client to the appropriate person.

-- Modifications in submission/response format
+- submission/response format

-- Modifications in the parties involved in service delivery
+- the parties involved in service delivery

-- Modifications in settings for communication
+- settings for communication

-- Modifications in presentation format
+- presentation format

-Unless otherwise specified you may reproduce the materials in whole or in part for non-commercial purposes, and in any format, without charge or further permission, provided you do the following:
+Unless otherwise specified, you may reproduce the materials in whole or in part and in any format for non-commercial purposes, without charge or further permission, provided you do the following:

 - Indicate both the complete title of the materials reproduced, as well as the author (where available); and

 Some of the content on this site may be subject to the copyright of another party.
-Where information has been produced or copyright is not held by Government of Canada, the materials are protected under the Copyright Act, and international agreements.
-Details concerning copyright ownership are indicated on the relevant page(s).
-To obtain additional information concerning copyright ownership and restrictions, please contact:
+Where copyright is not held by Government of Canada, the materials are protected under the Copyright Act, and international agreements.
+Details about copyright ownership are indicated on the relevant page(s).
+To obtain additional information concerning copyright ownership and restrictions, please contact us.

 Official symbols of federal institutions, including the Arms of Canada may not be reproduced, whether for commercial or non-commercial purposes, without prior written authorization.